 The original owners of the houses had occupied entire floors.
 They were most probably pre-Bolshevik Georgian elite from the late 19th century.
 After the Bolshevik occupation of Tbilisi in February 1921, the floors were unevenly divided into small portions, which meant more people moving in.
 Thus, it shaped the urban culture of Tbilisi, which created a shared space for many multiethnic families, as I mentioned before.

-Because of the rough divisions of entire houses and losing its architectural purpose, space became communal, which brought up many issues among the neighbors.
+Because of the rough divisions of entire houses and the loss of original architecture, space became communal, which brought up many issues among the neighbors.
 The phrase: “walls have ears” was used in jest, knowing that everything one does or speaks, would be heard by neighbors.
-But the lovable connection, on which the civilians talk about with unbearable nostalgia, prevailed over the need for private space.
+But the bond, that people talk about with unbearable nostalgia, prevailed over the need for private space.

 I think that such a level of strength in connections was built on the foundation of daily life they shared with each other.